Online petition has more than 9,000 signatures

-Campbell added that The Bahamians must continue to uplift Bahamian heroes and shame the country’s sovereign identity.
+Campbell added that The Bahamas must continue to uplift Bahamian heroes and shape the country’s sovereign identity.

 The Italian explorer who “discovered” the new world when he landed on San Salvador in 1492 has come under increased scrutiny, with historical texts linking his storied pilgrimage to murder, rape, slavery, and genocide.